PFKFB3: Small molecule inhibitors of PFKFB3

 Several small-molecule inhibitors of PFKFB3 are currently in development.

 For a long time a small molecule 3-(3-pyridinyl)-1-(4-pyridinyl)-2-propen-1-one (3PO) was believed to be an inhibitor of PFKFB3 and used as PFKFB3 inhibitor in many scientific publications.
 3PO decreases glucose uptake and increases autophagy.
-Research is currently exploring various 3PO derivatives (i.e. PFKF15) in an effort to increase their efficacy as anti-cancer therapies, but the data on 3PO derivatives being actually PFKFB3 inhibitors are also unavailable.
+Research is currently exploring various 3PO derivatives (i.e. PFKF15) in an effort to increase their efficacy as anti-cancer therapies, but the data on 3PO derivatives being actual PFKFB3 inhibitors are also unavailable.

 Recent research of one of the leading pharmaceuticals companies AstraZeneca and CRT Discovery Laboratories of world's largest independent cancer research charity Cancer Research UK showed that 3PO was inactive in a kinase PFKFB3 inhibition assay (IC50 > 100 μM).
 The crystal structures of 3PO, as well as its analogues PFK15 and PFK158, with the PFKFB3 enzyme are also not available.
 The findings of AstraZeneca and Cancer Research UK regarding to 3PO remain unchallenged neither by 3PO developers since April 7, 2015.